Zhang-Zhiyuan-zzy/hotpot/README.md

 # check the atoms coordinates:
 mol.normalize_labels()  # reorder the atom's labels
 for atom in mol.atoms:
-    print(atom.label, atom.symbol, atom.coordinates)  # get the label, symbol, coordinates of the atom
+    print(atom.label, atom.symbol, atom.coordinate)  # get the label, symbol, coordinates of the atom
 ```

 In general, a `Molecule` is consist of many `Atom` and `Bond` objects.
 One can get the attributes from